We are no longer accepting applications for this course.

 Philip Gothard, Consultant Physician, Hospital for Tropical Diseases, London

-The East African DTM&H is a formal collaboration between LSHTM, Kilimanjaro Christian Medical College, Makerere University, Johns Hopkins University and the University of Washington.
+The East African DTM&H is a formal collaboration between LSHTM, Kilimanjaro Christian Medical University College, Makerere University, Johns Hopkins University and the University of Washington.
 The teaching faculty comes predominantly from these five partner institutions.
 Most academic staff have lived and worked in Africa and many are world leaders in their field.

-The first six weeks of the course will be held at Kilimanjaro Christian Medical College in Moshi, Tanzania.
+The first six weeks of the course will be held at Kilimanjaro Christian Medical University College in Moshi, Tanzania.
 Moshi is a beautiful green town on the slopes of Mount Kilimanjaro with an average temperature of 28⁰C.
 It is relatively safe and peaceful.
 The course then breaks for half term giving students time to travel to the coast, climb the mountain or take in a safari.

 The second half of the course is based at Makerere University in Kampala, Uganda’s capital city.
 The third week in Uganda takes place outside Kampala.
 During the trip students will have an opportunity to spend a long weekend at one of Uganda’s national parks.